NWChemEx/TensorWrapper/docs/source/developer/design/shape.rst

    print_shape(s); // prints {10,10} {10,11} {10,12} {11,10} {11,11} {11,12}

 For completeness we define an overloads of ``Shape`` and ``JaggedShape`` which also take an origin.
-For ``JaggedShape`` the origin need only be specified for the explicitly unrolled ranks.
+For ``JaggedShape`` the origin needs to be specified for the internal shapes and the explicitly unrolled ranks.

 .. code-block:: c++

    // Makes a shape for a 2 by 3 matrix whose first element is {10, 10}
    Shape s({2, 3}, {10, 10});

-   // Outer vector starts at 10, element 0 of the outer vector starts at 5,
+   // Outer vector starts at 10, element 11 of the outer vector starts at 5,
-   // element 1 of the outer vector starts at 6 JaggedShape js({{Shape({10}, {5}), Shape({20}, {6})}, {10});
+   // element 12 of the outer vector starts at 6 JaggedShape js({{Shape({10}, {5}), Shape({20}, {6})}, {10});

-   // Outer vector starts at 10, inner vector starts at 10 Nested<Shape> s1_1({1, 1}, s);
+   // Outer vector starts at 10, inner vectors start at 10.
+N.B. that
+   // conceptually a Nested<Shape> is a direct product factorization of a Nested<Shape> s1_1({1, 1}, s);

 *******